Finding Jesus in the Old Testament

 Can you think of any other appearances of Jesus in the Old Testament?

-Would you consider supporting our missionary work in Brazil?
+Would you consider supporting our missionary work in the US and in South America?
 Together, we can make a difference!
 Just click here to get involved.
 Obrigado!